great-expectations/great_expectations/docs/guides/validation/checkpoints/how_to_pass_an_in_memory_dataframe_to_a_checkpoint.md

 ```python file=../../../../tests/integration/docusaurus/validation/checkpoints/how_to_pass_an_in_memory_dataframe_to_a_checkpoint.py#L51
 ```

-After running the CLI command above, change the `datasource_name` in the notebook to "taxi_datasource" and run all cells to save your Datasource configuration.
+After running the CLI command above, choose option 1 for "Files on a filesystem..." and then select whether you will be passing a Pandas or Spark DataFrame.
+Once the Jupyter Notebook opens, change the `datasource_name` to "taxi_datasource" and run all cells to save your Datasource configuration.

 </TabItem>
 </Tabs>